Big Blockbusters often hit their target with numbers, but how about the ride? Was it good for you?

 - Starring Adam Sandler, Jennifer Anniston, Luke Evans, Terrance Stamp, Gemma Arterton and, David Williams.

-Tempted by Netflix's release of viewer statistics recently, I thought I should join the more than 30 million people watching Murder Mystery.
-A film that tells the story of an oddly matched couple, Nick and Audrey.
-Nick is a cop and wanna-be police detective with Anniston as Audrey, a hairdresser.
+More than 30 million people watched Murder Mystery when it dropped onto the streaming platform.
+A film that tells the story of an oddly matched couple, Nick (played by Sandler) and Audrey (played by Anniston.)
+Nick is a cop but has aspirations to be a police detective and Audrey, played by Anniston is a hairdresser.

-The couples jaded marriage is underpinned by Nick's incessant lies about having failed the detective's test numerous times.
-Added to this is his unfailing ability to be a crappy husband.
-After more than a decade of marriage, Nick springs for a honeymoon for him and his wife as a wedding anniversary present.
-They set off via plane where Audrey finds herself in the first class lounge, chatting with a wealthy aristocrat in the middle of the night.
-In an attempt to throw a spanner in the impending works of a family cruise, Lord Charles Cavendish invites the motley pair to join him.
+The couple's jaded marriage underpinned by Nick's incessant lies, he failed the detective's test numerous times.
+He also just happens to have an unfailing ability to be a crappy husband.
+For more than a decade, Nick gives Audrey the honeymoon his wife has yearned for as a wedding anniversary present.
+On the flight, Audrey finds herself in the first class lounge, chatting with a wealthy aristocrat in the middle of the night.
+Lord Charles Cavendish invites the motley pair to join him.
 It's from this point onward the laughs should be abundant.

 To be perfectly honest, I simply expected more from a team like Anniston and Sandler.
-Together, the gags they were given were too toilet humor focussed to be remotely funny.
+The gags we low brow toilet humor instead of focused and most of them missed the mark.
 A running d*ck joke uttered by Nick Spitz in reference to Colonel Ulenga's bomb injuries were ill-timed and left hanging in the air.
-A modern spin on an old classic murder mystery tale immediately uncloaked when Audrey and Nick recoiled at the Colonel's artificial hand.
-There were other jokes equally as flat but I would be remiss to list them all here.
+The film is constrained as a modern spin-off of old classic murder mystery tales but dulled by immature jokes.

-As for the action, this was a movie that was clearly lacking in this department.
-The underpinning story for Nick and Audrey's marriage pitfall is underwhelming and seemed to only get used to set up for one semi-decent gag later on.
-It's here that a lot of time was spent having them discuss their marriage problems and it impacted the pacing heavily.
-Was Sadler miscast in his role as a smart yet likable husband?
-Is he a one trick pony that's running out of steam?
+The action, which should take center stage was also clearly lacking.
+Nick and Audrey's marriage pitfall is underwhelming, a lot of time is spent with the two discussing their problems and it impacted the pacing heavily.
+Sadler felt miscast in his role as a smart yet likable husband.
+He wasn't convincing as either.
+Perhaps this one-trick pony is running out of steam?
 In almost all scenes, I found him increasingly unlikeable and at times wished that Audrey would run off with the charming Charles.
 Later though, Audrey dons a fancy red dress and all seems to be forgiven.
+A generic script ploy did nothing to make up for the rest of the film.

 Luke Warm Comedy

-Unfortunately, there is so much to dislike about this lukewarm comedy that it's hard to know exactly where to begin.
-During the first few scenes where Audrey and Nick come aboard the large vessel, it's obvious this movie is a spin on any murder mystery film you care to mention.
-The characters are all straight out of any board game similar to something like Cluedo.
+Unfortunately, there is so much to dislike about this lukewarm comedy.
+The cinematography was docile but colorful.
+In the opening scenes Audrey and Nick board the yacht and the painstaking familiarity is lost by bland and uninteresting personas.
+The characters all straight out of the board game Cluedo should have made the mystery movie more palatable, but a lack of cohesion squandered this angle.
 It's fair to say the narrative is set towards a specific formula and it was during this first half that I had my hopes up.
 Who doesn't like a good whodunit?

-The generic layout of Murder Mystery is what I liked about it.
-It's fun to watch a cliche bunch of cartoonish characters comes to life.
-The film even makes a play on words during its finale with one final jab to be witty.
-Some of the cast I liked well enough, for example, Juan Carlos who drives race cars and speaks no English.
+The generic layout of Murder Mystery is one aspect I liked about the film.
+It's fun to watch a cliche bunch of cartoonish characters come to life.
+Juan Carlos was the most memorable and enjoyable of the cast.
+Surprisingly he drives race cars and speaks no English.
 His well-timed enthusiasm inserted into conversations was cute and quirky to watch.
-At the same time, I also enjoyed Charles Cavendish, who was played by Luke Evans.
+I also enjoyed Charles Cavendish, played by Luke Evans.
 His performance here made for a convincing red herring.
-It was hard to guess whether he was either the good guy or the bad guy.

 You Can't Fake Drive

-It was during the final scenes that my patience wore thin.
-I fast forwarded through one of the worst car chases I have ever seen.
+It was during the final scenes my patience wore thin.
+I fast-forwarded through one of the worst car chases I have ever seen.
 Anniston's ability to even remotely look like she was driving a Lamborghini and the inclusion of the chase having the camera facing her was a badly thought out idea.

 While Murder Mystery wasn't completely without some enjoyable moments, they were few and far between.